Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 Routine cleaning to remove dirt and filth is necessary for good

-cleaning agent depends on the type of soiling and the measure of
+agent depends on the type of soiling and the measure of

 sanitization required.
 Normal tarnishing or wear of Antimicrobial